Mercenary: Medieval warfare

-Leonardo da Vinci's Profilo di capitano antico, also known as il Condottiero, 1480.
+Fresco with Sigismondo Pandolfo Malatesta (left) and Galeazzo Maria Sforza, by Benozzo Gozzoli.
 Condottiero meant "contractor" in its more literal sense but came to be applied to leaders of mercenary groups in Italy during the Late Middle Ages and the Renaissance.

 Byzantine emperors followed the Roman practice and contracted foreigners especially for their personal corps guard called the Varangian Guard.
 They were chosen among war-prone peoples, of whom the Varangians (Norsemen) were preferred.
 Their mission was to protect the Emperor and Empire and since they did not have links to the Greeks, they were expected to be ready to suppress rebellions.
 One of the most famous guards was the future king Harald III of Norway, also known as Harald Hardrada ("Hard-counsel"), who arrived in Constantinople in 1035 and was employed as a Varangian Guard.
 He participated in eighteen battles and was promoted to akolythos, the commander of the Guard, before returning home in 1043.
 He was killed at the Battle of Stamford Bridge in 1066 when his army was defeated by an English army commanded by King Harold Godwinson.
 The point at which the Varangians ceased to be in the service of the Roman Empire remains unclear.